 Fabry Disease

-Fabry disease is a rare genetic disorder characterized by the deficiency or dysfunction of an enzyme called alpha-galactosidase A (α-Gal A).
-Our company is at the forefront of rare disease research, particularly in the field of conditions like Fabry disease.
-We take pride in offering comprehensive and unparalleled one-stop services tailored specifically for researchers and scientists in this domain.
+Fabry disease is an unusual genetic disorder characterized by the absence or impairment of the enzyme alpha-galactosidase A (α-Gal A).
+Our company is one of the leaders in pioneering research and innovation of rare diseases, particularly with Fabry disease.
+We are proud to deliver cost effective and comprehensive one-stop services designed specifically for researchers and scientists working in this field.

 Overview of Fabry Disease